jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

   displays, Virtuemart product descriptions, etc.  See section `What Can Files Be Attached To?`_ for more details.
 * In the administrative back end:
-     - There is an option to suppress listing attachments to unpublished or trashed articles or content items (although there is an easy way to see them if you wish).
+     - There are options to filter the listed attachments to unpublished or trashed articles or content items.
      - Filtering of the list of articles
      - Sorting the list of attachments by any of the column headers.
-     - Several new administrative utility commands
+     - Useful administrative utility commands

 Uploading Restrictions
 ======================